Home » English » Pronouns, Types, Rules & Examples

 Example: These were made by me.

-(These is showing an unspecified quantity of something that was made by a person.)
+(These show an unspecified quantity of something that was made by a person.)

 Example: Everyone remembers those days.

-(Those is showing a particular time or period of days in the past, it is being used in place of a noun that could be – school, summer, college etc.)
+(Those are showing a particular time or period of days in the past, it is being used in place of a noun that could be – school, summer, college, etc.)

 Example: This is what he is charging.

-This is used as pronoun in place of a number.
+This is used as a pronoun in place of a number.

 These pronouns point out someone or something.

-They are identical in form to demonstrative adjective/determiners.
+They are identical in form to demonstrative adjectives/determiners.

 The difference is that…